Murder Mystery Game AI

 1960s–1970sBlack, dark greenBlue stampsWhite to pale yellow

-Use design tools to adjust paper background to #F5E6D3 (aged cream) rather than pure white.
+Use design tools to adjust paper background to an aged cream tone rather than pure white.
 Add subtle texture overlays that simulate paper grain or coffee stains—these micro-details reward close inspection and delight observant players.

 Authentic Document Details